-□ th description of the implications of the transaction for the mission strategy of the congregation, the manner in which the full congregation community has been involved in discussions regarding the ar lin ansaction and the response of the congregation community to the decision, analysis of the operational costs and capital costs of the new acquisition (to include, but not be mited to, the cost of utilities, additional insurance, any resulting real estate taxes, and the source of evenue to fund maintenance and capital repairs), su ny hazardous material considerations (including, as appropriate, results of hazardous materials arveys) □ th e source of cash to fund the acquisition.
-2. ef description of the property to be acquired, including location, square footage, buildings, etc. and a lan, if available 3. rea plan (such as a town Assessors' Map) showing the location, dimensions, and configuration of the erty and its abutting properties.
-4. A co mmitment for title insurance.
-5. Any sheet marketing materials regarding the property, including Multiple Listing Service sheet and other listing s.
-6. Clerk a's certificate of the minutes of the meeting or vote of the vestry authorizing the transaction.
-7. A co py of the following is to be included in the packet: the most recently completed fiscal year and current year financial statements (Balance Sheet and Income & Expense) the most recently completed property audit (if one has been done) 8. irmation that you have met the following canonical requirements and that such documentation is on the appropriate Diocesan offices: that the most recent Parochial Report been filed proposed acquisition is for residential property, e.g. a proposed rectory, other environmental reports may be 1 equire d prior to purchase, i.e. lead, asbestos, radon, etc.
+□ ti tt □ a li r □ a s description of the implications of the transaction for the mission strategy of the congregation, the manner in which the full congregation community has been involved in discussions regarding the transaction and the response of the congregation community to the decision, in analysis of the operational costs and capital costs of the new acquisition (to include, but not be similarly to the cost of utilities, additional insurance, any resulting real estate taxes, and the source of evenue to fund maintenance and capital repairs), in hazardous material considerations (including, as appropriate, results of hazardous materials urveys) the source of cash to fund the acquisition.
+2. A brief description of the property to be acquired, including location, square footage, buildings, etc. and a 3. site plan, if available An area plan (such as a town Assessors' Map) showing the location, dimensions, and configuration of the property and its abutting properties.
+4. A commitment for title insurance.
+5. Any marketing materials regarding the property, including Multiple Listing Service sheet and other listing sheets.
+6. Cler k's certificate of the minutes of the meeting or vote of the vestry authorizing the transaction.
+7.8.
+Con Income & Expense) that the most recent annual audit has been received and accepted by the Diocesan offices that the most recent Parochial Report been filed that your assessment payment is current E: If the proposed acquisition is for residential property, e.g. a proposed rectory, other environmental reports may be required prior to purchase, i.e. lead, asbestos, radon, etc.